What is an intervention?

 - He may also have developed such a low opinion of himself, after years of being addicted and being involved in criminal activities to support that habit, that he is certain that he does not deserve to recover.

 Drugs or alcohol may provide the person with a euphoria that blocks the depression that results as soon as he tries to get sober.
 He may feel that he cannot bear experiencing the depression he is sure will result from going through rehabilitation.

-Many of these concerns can be handled by finding a rehab program like the Narconon drug recovery program that can ease a person's way into sobriety with a tolerable withdrawal process, and that directly addresses the guilt, cravings and depression that result from addiction.
+Many of these concerns can be handled by finding a drug rehab such as Narconon program which can ease a person’s way into sobriety with a tolerable withdrawal process, and that directly addresses the guilt, cravings, and depression that result from addiction.

 When should an intervention be done?

 After the addicted person has refused help repeatedly, the family should stage an intervention to do their best to bring about a desire for sobriety.
-The best time of day to hold an intervention is usually the morning or whenever the person is most likely to be the most sober.
+The best time of day to hold an intervention is usually the morning or whenever the person is most likely to be the soberest.